 Diversifying across specialized crypto sectors can reduce reliance on any single narrative, but it cannot remove market volatility.

-Blockchains are often grouped into four types: public blockchains (open networks anyone can join and validate), private blockchains (permissioned networks controlled by one organization), consortium blockchains (permissioned networks governed by a group of organizations), and hybrid blockchains (systems that blend public transparency with private controls for specific data or processes).
+Blockchains are often grouped into four types: public blockchains (open networks anyone can join and validate), private blockchains (permissioned networks controlled by one organization), consortium blockchains (permissioned networks governed by a group of organizations), and hybrid blockchains (systems that combine public transparency with private controls for specific data or processes).

 Large-Cap and Small-Cap Crypto